A9 dualling project explained

 Early upgrades

 The 138mile section between Bridge of Allan and Inverness, via Perth, was substantially rebuilt during the 1970s and 80s, but it follows essentially the same route except where it bypasses towns and villages instead of running through their centres.
-Between Perth and Inverness, the road has been dubbed Killer A9,[2] because of accidents and fatalities where dual-carriageway sections merge into a single-carriageway - the principal cause being motorists driving at excessive speeds to overtake lines of slower-moving vehicles before the dual carriageway ends.
+Between Perth and Inverness, the road has been dubbed Killer A9,[2] because of accidents and fatalities where dual-carriageway sections merge into a single carriageway; the principal cause is that motorists drive at excessive speeds to overtake lines of slower-moving vehicles before the dual carriageway ends.
 Dangerous overtaking manoeuvres on the long single-carriageway stretches of the road are also common causes of accidents, as are the non-grade separated junctions along the northern sections, where drivers make a right turn across the opposing traffic flow.[3]

 Speed cameras

 In July 2013, the Scottish Government announced a plan to install average speed cameras on the A9 between Perth and Inverness.
 This has been undertaken with an aim to reduce accidents and fatalities on the road, and was the second permanent average speed camera scheme in Scotland.[9]
-They work by measuring the time it takes to drive between two cameras.
-Simultaneously, an increased speed limit for heavy goods vehicles from 40mph to 50mph was introduced to help mitigate driver frustration.
-This happened before the speed limit for HGVs would then apply to England and Wales.[10]
-Both became operational in October 2014.
+Simultaneously, an increased speed limit for heavy goods vehicles from 40mph to 50mph was introduced to help mitigate driver frustration.[10]
+Both became operational in October 2014,[11] before HGV speed limit increase would then apply to England and Wales on single carriageways from 40 to 50 mph.[12]

 The A9 Safety Group claim that the cameras have had a "positive influence" on road users, with the number of drivers breaking the speed limit by over 10mph decreasing by 97%.[13]
 Improvements to safety include at least 40% reduction in fatalities, and this has been attributed, at least in part, to a reduction in speeding, from 1 in 3 vehicles to just 1 in 15.[14]
 The average speed cameras may be removed after the A9 dualling project is done.[15]